 If you're comparing our arrow & shaft prices with other online retailers it's worth checking if arrow cutting is included in their price.

 If you buy arrows or shafts from us, we include arrow cutting free of charge.
-If you require free cutting, select Yes on the arrow or shaft product page, and select your required AMO* arrow length in the special instructions field in your Cart BEFORE you proceed to Checkout.
+If you require free cutting, select Yes on the arrow or shaft product page, and select your required AMO* arrow length in the drop down menu, before clicking Add to Cart or Buy it Now.

 *The archery industry has a standardised method of measuring arrow length, and you will often see this referred to as AMO Length.
 AMO stands for Archery Manufacturers Organisation.
 AMO arrow shaft length is measured from the nock throat (the groove of the nock) to the cut point (at the front end of the shaft) - NOT the length of the carbon only.
 The insert and / or point is NOT included in the AMO Arrow Length measurement.

 Do I need a stabilizer?

 The short answer is no… you can shoot an arrow from your bow without one.
 But there are practical reasons why archers use stabilizers.
 Professional target archers always use stabilizers, or more than one.
 Stabilizers absorb vibrations in the bow at shot release, which reduces the shock felt by your hand and arm.
 They make the bow quieter, and help keep your bow balanced.
 Weight down low helps your bow sit straight, and steadies your sight as you aim.
 Weight out the front of the bow helps resist torque when you release the shot.

 How long should a stabilizer be?